Why I am Still a Christian

 On the other hand, an opinion that there are non-physical things which are real things can be justified.
 This concept has strong support because of things like math, aesthetics and love.
 All these are non-physical (though they can have physical representations).
 They are some of the most real and true things that we know!
 Science isn’t possible without math; I don’t think human culture is possible without aesthetics, and I doubt close human relationships are possible without love.
 Therefore necessarily in our world some non-physical things exist and are completely real.

-Most would consider that a god might be non-physical. note So if it is possible for non-physical entities to exist, then a god is not impossible.
+Most would consider that a god might be non-physical. ••• Since non-physical things do exist, maybe it is also possible for non-physical entities to exist.
+If so a god is not impossible.

 A god with non-physicality is of course the most common idea of a god.